• Home /

 • Clean-up laws, which require pet owners to pick up waste from their pets

 Neighborhoods and homeowners associations may also enforce noise rules to which pets are subject.
-If your Fluff Squad is a vocal variety, check your local regulations.
+If your pets are vocal, check your local regulations.

 3. The home is close to a vet and a reputable animal hospital

-When you buy a home in a neighborhood with veterinarians or an animal hospital, life gets safer for your scruffy sidekicks.
+When you buy a home in a neighborhood with veterinarians or an animal hospital, life gets safer for your pets.

 Living near a veterinarian or an animal hospital means your pets can get help quickly in an emergency, such as after an illness or injury or ingesting dangerous foods.
 Immediate treatment is crucial in poisoning and life-threatening situations.